SamWoodruf/RewardServiceSpringBoot/README.md

   - Check solution into GitHub

-This solution uses map to simulation database storage for customers and transactions with a dataset defined in the respective repository constructors.
+This solution uses maps to simulate database storage for customers and transactions with a dataset defined in the respective repository constructors.

 <br>